rhb388/Yitter/public/md/about.md

 potential IP-based tracking is important, but apart from using the legacy mobile version and a VPN, it's impossible.

-Using an instance of Nitter (hosted on a VPS for example), you can browse Twitter without JavaScript while retaining your privacy.
-In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in some cases serves pages faster.
+In addition to respecting your privacy, Yitter is on average around 15 times lighter than Twitter, and in some cases serves pages faster.

 In the future a simple account system will be added that lets you follow Twitter